-The Five Year Review Phase 1 Draft Amendment to the Official Plan, the public submissions, along with a summary of how they were considered in the Phase 1 Draft Official Plan are available on the City's website for public review and comment
+The Five Year Review Phase 1 Draft Amendment to the Official Plan, the public submissions, along with a summary of how they were considered in the Phase 1 Draft Official Plan are available on the City's website for public review and comment.

-(http://www.greatersudbury.ca/inside-city-hall/official-plan/phase-1-official-plan-review/).
 Similarly, comments received from the Ministry of Municipal Affairs as well as how they were incorporated into the Phase 1 Draft are also provided on the website.

-Phase 2 of the Official Plan Review will align the Official Plan with the Transportation Master Plan and the Water/Wastewater Master Plan once they are approved.
-At that time, staff will also bring forward any recommended land use policy changes associated with the Greater Sudbury Development Corporation's

-From the Ground Up 2015-2025.
+Phase 2 of the Official Plan Review will consider the Transportation Master Plan and the Water/Wastewater Master Plan once they are approved.
+At that time, staff will also bring forward any recommended land use policy changes associated with the Greater Sudbury Development Corporation's From the Ground Up 2015-2025.